ITALIAN POLITICAL SYSTEM

 So it was the courts who played a major role in provoking the fundamental political restructuring and realignments of the early 1990s as a result of the exposure of the corruption-based system called Tangentopoli (Italian for bribeville) that dominated the country until the 'Mani pulite' ('clean hands') investigation delivered it a (possibly fatal) blow in 1992.
 The 'clean hands' operation exposed corruption at the highest levels of politics and big business.
 Several former prime ministers were implicated and thousands of businessmen and politicians were investigated.

 Perhaps only in Italy could a business leader (Silvio Berlusconi) create a major political party (Forza Italia) from scratch and then become Prime Minister while simultaneously owning the majority of the country's television channels and while still in office facing substantial corruption and sex-related charges.
-In November 2011, Berlusconi finally fell from power after 17 years at the top, although he did remarkably well in the last election, coming within 0.5% of the share of the vote required to make him a winner.
+In November 2011, Berlusconi finally fell from power after 17 years at the top, although he is now back as a major player.

-Perhaps only in Italy could a political party only three years old (the Five Star Movement) led by a well-known comedian (Giuseppe Grillo) win around a quarter of the vote and become the largest single pary in the lower house.
+Perhaps only in Italy could a political party only a few years old (the Five Star Movement) led by a well-known comedian (Giuseppe Grillo) win around a third of the vote and become the largest single party in the lower house.
 Yet Grillo is not actually in the Parliament because he falls foul of his own rule that no elected politician should have a criminal record (he has a 1980 driving conviction for manslaughter after a crash in which passengers were killed).

 If you would like to comment on this essay e-mail me